alchen99/spinnaker.github.io/guides/user/pipeline/triggers-with-artifactsrewrite/artifactory/index.md

 > See [Prerequisites](#prerequisites).

-This guide explains how to add a [JFrog Artifactory](https://jfrog.com/artifactory/) trigger to your pipeline.
+This guide explains how to add a [JFrog
+Artifactory Maven Repository](https://jfrog.com/artifactory/) trigger to your pipeline.

 # Prerequisites

 This guide assumes you have the following:

-* An Artifactory search configured in Spinnaker (see the [documentation for the `hal config repository artifactory` Halyard commands](/reference/halyard/commands/#hal-config-repository-artifactory))
+* An Artifactory search for the Maven repository configured in Spinnaker (see the [documentation for the `hal config repository artifactory` Halyard commands](/reference/halyard/commands/#hal-config-repository-artifactory))